A Three-Regime Theorem for Flow-Firing

-To conclude Theorem \ref{claim:3-regimes-2.2}, we will divide $\K(n,r)$ and $\az(n)$ into four quadrants, as shown below in the case of $\K(4,2)$.
+\begin{proof} Divide $\K(n,r)$ and $\az(n)$ into four quadrants, as shown below in the case of $\K(4,2)$.
 Each quadrant is given in a different color, and $\az(4)$ is shaded in gray in the background.
 Note that the marked face $f_0$ is not included in any of the quadrants.

 Without loss of generality, we can study a single quadrant and then appeal to symmetry to describe the remaining quadrants.
-We consider the rows in the first quadrant of $\K(n,r)$ (colored violet in the figure above) and count them from top to bottom.
-Let $\PPP (\ell)$ be the path that is obtained from extending the $\ell^{\text{th}}$ row of this quadrant to the boundary of $\az(n)$.
+Consider the rows in the first quadrant of $\K(n,r)$ (colored violet in the figure above) and count them from top to bottom.
+Let $\PPP (\ell)$ be the path that is obtained from extending the $\ell^{\text{th}}$ row of the quadrant to the boundary of $\az(n)$.
 The relevant configuration on $\PPP(\ell)$ is then

 whose behavior was studied in Section \ref{sec:pathFire}.